AdamCzerwonka/ansible-conf/README.md

 Ansible script for automaticlly installing enviroment

 What it does so far:
-- Install zsh
-- Install oh-my-zsh
+- Install zsh and oh-my-zsh
-- Install zsh-autosuggestion
-- Build neovim
+- Build and install neovim
+- Install docker